bmd1905/EasyMLOps/README.md

 make schema_validation
 ```

-This is a Flink job that will consume the `cdc_.public.events` and `raw-events-topic` topics and validate the schema of the events.
+This is a Flink job that will consume the `cdc_.public.events` and `tracking.raw_user_behavior` topics and validate the schema of the events.
 The validated events will be sent to the `validated-events-topic` and the invalid events will be sent to the `invalidated-events-topic`.
 For easier to understand, I don't push these flink jobs into a docker compose file, but you can do it if you want.
 Watch the terminal to see the job running.

 ### Start Data Lake